pyvista/pyvista/docs/_build/html/_sources/index.rst.txt

 vtkInterface Overview
 =====================

-vtkInterface is a python module that takes a different approach on interfacing with VTK by using numpy and direct array access.
-This module also simplifies mesh creation and plotting by adding functionality to existing VTK objects.
+vtkInterface is a Python module that simplifies the interface with VTK by using numpy and direct array access and more general classes to work with meshes and plotting.

-This moudle is suited creating engineering plots for presentations and research papers as well as being a supporting module for other mesh dependent python modules.
+This moudle is suited creating engineering plots for presentations and research papers as well as being a supporting module for other mesh dependent Python modules that would like to simplify hundreds of lines of code into just a few lines.

 Installation